 - Applying for credit-bearing study abroad programs in a country or area with an overall Travel Advisory Level 1 or 2, according to the U.S. Department of State’s Travel Advisory System.
 However, certain locations within these countries or areas may be designated within the Travel Advisory as either “Do not travel to” (Level 4) or “Reconsider travel to” (Level 3) locations, as such; students will not be allowed to travel to these specific locations.
 Moreover, students are not eligible to apply for programs in a country or area with an overall Level 3 or 4 Travel Advisory.

 The U.S. Department of State reserves the right to request program changes for specific countries or areas if deemed necessary during any stage of the application, selection process, or program period.
 Final awards are contingent upon the availability of funds and the security situation in country.
-Furthermore, programs in progress may be suspended at the request of the U.S. Embassy in country should security situation deteriorate during the course of the program.
+Furthermore, programs in progress may be suspended in consultation with the U.S. Embassy in country during the course of the program.